layilin/SP23-33852/_texts/full-text.md

 [^f127n1]: Jetty means jet black.
 Seventeenth- and eighteenth-century British writers often used the terms "jetty" or "jet" when describing what they saw as the idealized beauty of exceptional Africans.
 See, for example, Aphra Behn's *Oroonoko: Or, the Royal Slave* (1688), where the narrator describes Oroonoko as having skin of "perfect Ebony, or polish'd Jett" (Behn 13).

 [^f127n2]: Grainger indicates that he is going to distinguish Africans by what he considers to be their different mental abilities and aptitudes for work.
-As such, he is taking on the perspective of the slave trader and/or buyer, who made judgments about Africans based on similar considerations.
+As such, he is taking on the perspective of the slave trader or buyer, who made judgments about Africans based on similar considerations.

 [^f127n3]: Kingdom in southwest Africa north of Angola and near the modern Republic of the Congo and the Democratic Republic of the Congo (DRC).